ssaneei/ssaneei.github.io/_posts/2022-10-11-inceptionloop.md

 You can see it here:
 <img src="https://www.mdpi.com/jimaging/jimaging-08-00076/article_deploy/html/images/jimaging-08-00076-g004.png">
 <p>BUT the thing is the response selectivity of lots of cortical neurons is inherently nonlinear
-And even in V1, the predictive power of LN or energy models is low, specially for the responses to natural stimuli.
+And even in V1, the predictive power of LN or energy models is low, specially for the responses to natural stimuli.</p>
+<p>exp: V1 means Primary Visual Cortex.
+The primary visual cortex is the last “generalized” processing region of the visual pathway and thus the most downstream area that is considered for implantation with visual prostheses.
+(Prostheses for the Brain, 2021)</p>
-exp: In classical conditioning, a <b>neutral stimulus</b> is something that does not elicit a response.</p>
+<p>exp: In classical conditioning, a <b>neutral stimulus</b> is something that does not elicit a response.</p>

 <p>Since the high-dimensional space of possible images seems out of control, it'd be difficult to identify optimal sensory input
 for neurons with nonlinear sensitivity.</p>